EpykLab/sketch/README.md

 <h4 align="center">A CLI for building out assets and resources for the Scythe framework</h4>

+Sketch is a CLI tool designed to help create prompt files for the Scythe framework

 ## Features

 - 🚀 **Multithreaded**: Concurrent processing with configurable batch sizes